aws-samples/shopfloor-connectivity/docs/adapters/opcua.md

 ## OpcuaSourceConfiguration

-The OpcuaSourceConfiguration extends the common Source configuration with OPCUA specific source configuration data
+The OpcuaSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with OPCUA specific source configuration data

 <table>
 <colgroup>